Culinary School Pros and Cons: How to Decide If It’s For You

 Auguste Escoffier School of Culinary Arts is a dedicated culinary school with campuses in Boulder, CO and Austin, TX.

-Culinary school can be offered by dedicated culinary schools like Auguste Escoffier School of Culinary Arts, or community college or university programs.
-Some programs are in-person, while some are online or hybrid.
+Culinary education can be offered by dedicated culinary schools like Auguste Escoffier School of Culinary Arts, or community college or university programs.
+Some programs are in-person, while others are online.

 So why would you choose to attend a culinary school instead of simply learning on the job?
 It turns out there are several reasons.